 The build out line denotes where an offside offense may begin to be penalized, replacing the halfway line for 7v7 competition.
 Players are not penalized for offside between the halfway line and the build out line.

 Opposing players must move behind the build out line during the taking of a goal kick.
 They must remain behind the build out line until the ball is in play.
-Meaning the ball must be kicked and leave the penalty area, before it is in play, per the Laws of the Game.
+Meaning the ball must be kicked and clearly move before it is in play, per the updated Laws of the Game for 2019.
+The ball does NOT need to leave the penalty area, to be in play.

 GOALKEEPER POSSESSION – BALL IN HAND